cwa1022/buscard/README.md

 This sample Flutter app demonstrates a simple business card scanner.
 Users can capture a photo of a card and the app performs basic OCR to prefill the name, company, phone, and email fields.
 Captured information and the image path are stored locally using SQLite.
+The latest version recognizes both Latin and Chinese text so Chinese business cards are supported out of the box.

 ## Features
 - Capture an image using the device camera.